-Fork tender beef short ribs braised and slow cooked in the dutch oven for a hearty, Guinness stout laced comfort food classic.
-Slow simmered pan drippings blend together for a ridiculously flavor popping sauce to serve over the short ribs.
+Fork tender beef short ribs braised and slow-cooked in the dutch oven for a hearty, Guinness stout laced comfort food classic.
+Slowly simmered pan drippings blend together for a ridiculous flavor popping sauce to serve over the short ribs.

 Something to look forward to after all that shoveling!